How do you know when you're ready to grow your SaaS business?

 In other words, because there's a lag between when a company spends on sales and marketing and when a company acquires new customers, understanding the CAC payback period is essential to knowing how much you can allocate to sales and marketing.

-Gross Margins
+Gross margins

-Similar to your CAC Payback Period, the gross margin on each product (or subscription) you sell affects your overall profits and the money you have to reinvest in the business.
+Like your CAC Payback Period, the gross margin on each product (or subscription) you sell affects your overall profits and the money you have to reinvest in the business.

-Bessemer CAC Ratio
+Bessemer CAC ratio

 The Bessemer CAC Ratio focuses on the efficiency of acquiring new customers.